voxsim/knowledge/system-design/README.md

 * Need to make application changes such as adding Redis or memcached.
 * Cache invalidation is a difficult problem, there is additional complexity associated with when to update the cache.

+### Points of attention
+* "Cache everything!" not the best policy
+* Invalidating caches at the right time is difficult
+* Cold Cache problem; What happens after power or system failure?
+* Use cache to augment db, not to replace

 ## Asynchronism

 <p align="center">